AlexBIrvine/Traveling-Salesman-Appointment-Scheduler/README.md

 - **Single user only program**.
 The database is accessed at the start and closing only.
 If multiple people used this program at once, there would be data conflicts.
 - **Prone to SQL injections**.
 SQL queries are passed to the database through input fields.
 SQL attacks like [Little Bobby Tables by XKCD](https://xkcd.com/327/) would work on this program.
+- The username & password are both "test".

 ---